rahul6/movie-trailer-website/README.md

 ## Extra Features Description

+* Used the Movie DB API to get the list of movies within a month to populate in the website.
 * Added the storyline of the movie to the website.
 * Added the release date to the Movie class, which is also displayed on the website.
 * Changed the background and text colour to create a dark theme for the website.